 By default, all capital accounts are combined as Capital accounts in the Equity section of the Balance Sheet:

 Sometimes, it is necessary to rename the account.
 For example, if the business operates as a sole proprietorship, the account can be renamed as Owner’s equity.
-Click Edit under Chart of Accounts in the Settings tab:
+Click Edit under Chart of Accounts in the Settings tab.
+The new name will show, but the default name will be visible in the Settings tab: